akasikadeer0925/Dungbeetle_Seed_dispersal_Model/README.md

 # How does the community structure of dung beetles affect ecosystem functions?
 Modeling of secondary seed dispersal and seedling establishment.

 ## Short Summary of the Study
-["This repository contains the simulation code for Modeling of secondary seed dispersal “]
+["This repository contains the simulation code for the Modeling of secondary seed dispersal by dung beetles and seedling establishment.“]

 ## Code and Package Versions
 * **Software/Language Version:** [e.g., ]